-Time to break away from the modus operandi
+Time to break away from the modus operandi.

 Shocks bring with them the opportunity to ask the questions of what went wrong and why.
 When doing so, two macro parameters stand out: the need for trust and the degree of resilience.
 The need for trust is often higher in countries with centralised governance systems – without trust social contracts cannot function.
-Never has there been a more opportune time to discuss the importance of resilience – it is not possible to predict the next black swan event, therefore it is essential to ensure countries and businesses are prepared for the unexpected.
+Never has there been a more opportune time to discuss the importance of resilience – it is not possible to predict the next black swan event, it is, therefore, essential to ensure countries and businesses are prepared for the unexpected.

 How do we create citizen-centric societies?

 A common set of design principles should guide its implementation:

 - Less governance centralization: There is a need to de-concentrate fiscal and policy decision-making to empower local actors

 - More supply chain redundancies: Corporations ought to rethink the level of concentration of their supply chain.

 - More fluid integration of technology: Governments should strengthen their commitment to local start-ups and small enterprises, which could stimulate a continuous flow of innovative solutions to pre-empt shortages.